Openmoko: WikiReader

 The latest product from Openmoko Inc. was the WikiReader, a device to read Wikipedia articles offline.

 Golden Delicious based hardware

-The German engineering firm "Golden Delicious Computers" began producing the GTA04 with an 800 MHz Cortex-A8 ARM (1 GHz) processor, an 800 MHz C64x+ DSP (digital signal processor) core, and a 3D graphics accelerator.
+The German engineering firm "Golden Delicious Computers" began producing the GTA04 with an 800 MHz ARM Cortex-A8 (1 GHz) processor, an 800 MHz C64x+ DSP (digital signal processor) core, and a 3D graphics accelerator.

-With those specifications and the 512 MB RAM combined with 512 MB NAND Flash and 32 GB expandable microSDHC, it would have been similar in performance to the iPhone 4 and iPhone 4S.
+With those specifications and the 512 MB RAM combined with 512 MB NAND flash and 32 GB expandable microSDHC, it would have been similar in performance to the iPhone 4 and iPhone 4S.